debcronin3/jsPsych_Qualtrics/README.md

 the JS editor for a survey question on Qualtrics.
 In addition, bubble-view.css needs to be linked in the Qualtrics html editor for the same quesiton.
 See Kyoung Choe's jsPsych -> Qualtrics tutorial for more information.

-To collect BubbleView data, you will need to set up a database to store the results of the experiment and link to it in the index_DAC.html file.
+To collect BubbleView data, you will need to set up a server and a database.
+The server passes the data to the database, which stores the results of the experiment.